 When messages start overflowing with no clear priority of work, it is easy for things to get stressful and overwhelming for employees.
 It is also very easy for a remote manager to miss the initial signs of stress and burnout in team members.

 That is why there is a need for a dedicated process through which all the requests coming in can be prioritized, assigned, and tracked to completion.
 Streamlining all the requests and prioritizing them correctly helps employees stay on top of everything in an organized manner and it also ensures that nothing slips through the cracks.

 In a physical office space, the team would ideally have lunch together, take coffee breaks to chat about the usual day to day stuff, and even go on team-building outings — all of which help improve team communication and rapport.

-While remote teams can’t exactly do that, you can still encourage your team to socialize virtually by building dedicated communication channels in your digital workplace where everyone can have non-work related conversations.
+While remote teams can’t exactly do that, you can still encourage your team to socialize virtually by conducting remote team activities where everyone can have non-work related conversations.

 Managers should use both indirect and direct observations to find any concerns or issues that the team members might have.

 Suddenly going remote can be a challenge in itself, but trying to work productively in the middle of a raging pandemic is a whole another challenge that many are still struggling with.
 Your employees might also have questions about the new remote process, their job security, and how it will impact the company’s staffing capacity in the long run, which they may not feel confident enough to bring up.
 You should discuss these sensitive subjects yourself instead of waiting for the employees to bring it up.

 As a manager, it is your responsibility to ensure that the employees feel at ease so that they can give their work the best effort possible.
 Here are some remote work tips and tools to make employees successful and happy.

 2. Focus on outputs instead of the process